-This California Poke Bowl recipe is refreshing and simple with imitation crab as the main ingredient.
-The crab is paired with an easy blend of rice, creamy avocado, fresh cucumber, sweet mango, and tangy spicy mayo.
-And everything is finely diced so there is that delicious California Roll flavor in each and every bite!
+This California Roll Bowl recipe is refreshing, simple, and comes together in just 10 minutes!
+Crab is paired with an easy blend of rice, creamy avocado, fresh cucumber, sweet mango, and tangy spicy mayo.
+And everything is finely diced so there is that delicious California Roll flavor in each and every bite.

 Do you love sushi?!
-Then this California Poke Bowl might just be your next date night favorite!
+Then this California Roll Bowl might just be your next date night favorite!

 I love picking up a poke bowl from the store, but sometimes it just doesn’t have enough STUFF.
 Ya know?
 Like, give me some extras!
 So, I decided to deconstruct the ingredients of a California roll and make my own sushi bowl with all the stuff I could ever want. 🤤

-Seaweed: I like to use roasted strips.
-But you could also use fresh!
+- Seaweed: I like to use roasted strips.
+But you could also use a bit of seaweed salad.

 You can customize your poke bowl however you wish!
 Here are some delicious ideas: